josephcslater/JupyterExamples/README.rst

 To play with them *now* without any installations, you can try these all out on `mybinder.org <https://mybinder.org/v2/gh/josephcslater/iPythonExamples/master>`_.

+Please also see my `Introduction to Python`_ short course- it presumes you can already program in some other language, more likely Matlab.
+It provides a fast blow-through of the "gist" of python.

 .. _installing_python:

 Installing Python